Zelgadis87/rule-reactor/README.md

 Currently BETA

+2016-04-21 v0.0.24 Not published to npm.

+* Codacy and CodeClimate driven style quality improvements.

 2016-04-25 v0.0.23

 * Added support for indexing primitive objects, e.g. Number, String, Boolean.
 As a result, this type of pattern will work: exists({to: Number},{to: 1})